-4.3 Age distribution of the surface fishery 2001/02 to 2011/12
+4.3 Age distribution of the surface fishery 2001/02 to 2012/13

 The proportions at age estimated from the standard ALK method, the M&B method with known growth, and the M&B method with unknown growth are given in Table 3, Table 4 and Table 5 respectively.
 For easier comparison, the results are also plotted in Figure 3.
-For many seasons there is reasonably good agreement between the various methods, but for others (e.g. the 2010-11 season) the estimated proportions at ages 2-4 are considerably different.
+For many seasons there is reasonably good agreement between the various methods, but for others the estimated proportions at ages 2-4 are considerably different.
+For example, in the 2009/10 season ages 3 and 4 are different, while in 2010/11 ages 2 and 3 are different.
 The M&B results differ significantly from the standard ALK results in seasons where the age-length data and length-frequency data suggest different proportions of fish in each age class, since the M&B method takes the length-frequency data into account whereas the ALK method uses only the age-length data.

-The results from the ALK method for the 2010-11 season highlight the problem when the age-length data does not adequately cover the length range found in the length-frequency data.
+The results from the ALK method for the 2010/11 season highlight the problem when the age-length data does not adequately cover the length range found in the length-frequency data (Farley et al. 2012).
 Specifically, there are no fish belonging to length bin 85-90 cm in the age-length data, despite approximately 7% of the observations from the length-frequency data being in this range.
-As such, these fish do not get attributed to any age class and the estimated proportions-at-age for the 2010-11 season using the ALK method only sum to 92% (last row of Table 3).
+As such, these fish do not get attributed to any age class and the estimated proportions-at-age for the 2010/11 season using the ALK method only sum to 92%.
 The proportions could be scaled up to equal 1, but this is not a very satisfactory solution because we know the majority of fish of lengths 85-90 cm would belong to ages 2 and 3 in some proportion.
 The M&B method does not suffer from this problem because it uses the information about age from the length-frequency data as well in order to fill in these "gaps" in the age-length key.

-The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Figure 4), with the exception of the 2010-11 season (see below).
+The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Figure 4), with the exception of the 2010/11 season (see below).
 In comparison, the M&B method with known growth does not fit the length data nearly so well (Figure 5).
 This is to be expected since the unknown growth method estimates the mean (Table 6) and SD (Table 7) in length at age based on the data, and these estimates can be quite different than those derived from the growth model (Table 1).